aischlena/mlinvitrotox-tutorial/README.md

 How to get started with the MLinvitrotox package

 ## A. Project description
-MLinvitroTox is an open-source Python package designed to provide a fully automated high-throughput pipeline for a hazard-driven prioritization of toxicologically relevant signals among tens of thousands of HRMS signals commonly found in complex environmental samples via nontarget (NTS) screening.
-MLinvitroTox is a machine learning (ML) framework consisting of 490 independent XGBoost supervised classifiers trained on molecular fingerprints calculated from structures [source](https://www.epa.gov/comptox-tools/distributed-structure-searchable-toxicity-dsstox-database) and target specific endpoints from the ToxCast/Tox21 invitroDBv4.1 database [link](https://www.epa.gov/comptox-tools/exploring-toxcast-data) to predict a 490 bit binary bioactivity fingerpint for each undientified HRMS feature (distinct m/z ions) based its MS2 fragmentation [spectra](https://en.wikipedia.org/wiki/Tandem_mass_spectrometry#:~:text=Tandem%20mass%20spectrometry%2C%20also%20known,abilities%20to%20analyse%20chemical%20samples.) via [SIRIUS](https://bio.informatik.uni-jena.de/software/sirius/).
-This fingerprints, along with supporting inforamtion, is used as the basis for prioritization of HRMS features towards further elucidation and analytical confirmation, thus adding toxicological relevance to environmental analysis by focusing the time-consuming molecular identification efforts on the features most likely to cause adverse effects.
-In addition to its core functionality of predicting bioactivity from molecular fingerprints derived from MS2, MLinvitroTox can:
+MLinvitroTox is an open-source Python package developed to provide a fully automated high-throughput pipeline for hazard-driven prioritization of toxicologically relevant signals among tens of thousands of signals commonly detected in complex environmental samples through nontarget high-resolution mass spectrometry (NTS HRMS/MS).
+It is a machine learning (ML) framework comprising 490 independent XGBoost classifiers trained on molecular fingerprints from chemical structures and target specific endpoints from the ToxCast/Tox21 [invitroDBv4.1 database](https://www.epa.gov/comptox-tools/exploring-toxcast-data).
+In contrast to the classical approaches for ML-based toxicity prediction, MLinvitroTox predicts a bioactivity fingerprint for each unidentified HRMS feature (a distinct m/z ion) based on the molecular fingerprints derived from MS2 fragmentation spectra, rather than its chemical structure.
+The 490-bit binary bioactivity fingerprints are used as the basis for prioritizing the HRMS features towards further elucidation and analytical confirmation.
+This approach adds toxicological relevance to environmental analysis by focusing the time-consuming molecular identification efforts on features most likely to cause adverse effects instead of the e.g., the most intense ones.
+MlinvitroTox is based on a while-box approach enhancing the interpretability of the obtained machine learning results by adding applicability domain considerations, activity scores based on single predictions' probabilities, model accuracy, and cumulative contribution of endpoints for mechanistic targets, as well as feature importance analysis.
+In addition to its core functionality of predicting bioactivity from molecular fingerprints derived from MS2 data, MLinvitroTox can:

 - standardize molecular structures
 - generate molecular fingerprints
-- predict nioactivity from structures [smiles](https://archive.epa.gov/med/med_archive_03/web/html/smiles.html)
+- predict bioactivity from structures [smiles](https://archive.epa.gov/med/med_archive_03/web/html/smiles.html)
 - validate SIRIUS' accuracy in predicting molecular fingerprints
 - extract SIRIUS output
+- be retrained with custom data and user parameters

 ## B. Getting started

-In its current form, MLinvitroTox can only be used from a terminal as a command line interface (CLI).
+In its current form, MLinvitroTox can only be used from a terminal as a **command line interface (CLI)**.

-Should you be unfamiliar with Python, conda/mamba and/or git, you can work on a renku session (see below).
+Should you be unfamiliar with Python, conda/mamba and/or git, you can work on a **renku session** (see below).

-### Prerequisites
+### Prerequisites for **CLI**

 To work with MLinvitroTox in CLI, you need: